greyscalepress/interview-project/content/talks/2014-05-OffThepress.md

 [^appelbaum-git]: https://github.com/greyscalepress/ioerror

-I have been working for instance with **Scribus**, an open-source typesetting, graphic design software which uses an XML file format, which could potentially be used for all types of processes, transforming into Epubs and whatnot.
+I have been working with **Scribus**, an open-source typesetting, graphic design software which uses an XML file format, which could potentially be used for all types of processes, transforming into Epubs and whatnot.
 Some people are working on that!

 Once you get into that process, you start also becoming obsessed by typefaces and fonts.
 This [on screen: *L’Eve future*] was probably the most successfully selling book that was published by Greyscale Press, and it’s called *L’Eve future – spécimens de fontes libres*.

 ![](../content/img/black-holes-p19-specimens.png)

 It’s a book of type specimens.
-It was done in book-sprint mode, during a one-week workshop with 10 or 12 graphic design students who worked on that intensively.
+It was done in book-sprint mode, during a one-week workshop with graphic design students who worked on that intensively.
 They gathered a selection of high quality open-source free and libre fonts, that were assembled in a type specimen book.

 They used the novel *L’Eve future*, which is an early science fiction novel from the 19th century, and decided to make it run through the whole book.
 So it’s not one text sample that just repeats, but it’s a full novel that you can read from page 1 to page 500.
-It was a big challenge, and they did it.
+It was a big challenge, and they succeeded.
 It’s selling through distribution channels like Amazon quite well.
 It’s really a useful design tool.

 Now, I’m not a big fan of presenting work.
 If you want to see the books, come tomorrow to the Bazaar.
 When is it?
 In the afternoon?
 Here?